benny-dreamly/mow/worlds/lego_star_wars_tcs/docs/en_Lego Star Wars The Complete Saga.md

 ### Purchasing already unlocked Characters/Extras

-When attempting to purchase a Character/Extra that has already been unlocked, by receiving that Character/Extra from Archipelago, there may be a small delay before the purchase will be allowed because the client has to temporarily disable that character to allow the purchase to go through.
+When attempting to purchase a Character/Extra that has already been unlocked, by receiving that Character/Extra from MultiworldGG, there may be a small delay before the purchase will be allowed because the client has to temporarily disable that character to allow the purchase to go through.

 ### Purple Studs